Cloudfront vs. CloudFlare vs. Akamai CDN for Live Video Streaming Delivery

 These are all major players in the CDN industry.
 Each can be an effective tool.
 However, there are clear strengths and weaknesses among these platforms.
 This blog will compare these platforms based on size, geographic distribution, bandwidth, video-related features, and pricing.

-Hopefully, this blog will educate you on how these top CDN services providers compare.
+Hopefully, this blog will educate you on how these top CDN service providers compare.
 Additionally, we’ll offer an alternative to Amazon’s Cloudfront, Cloudflare, and Akamai CDN at the end of this article.
 Spoiler alert: that may be the best option for most live video stream, so skip to the end if you want our recommendation!

 Today, 63% of people ages 18-34 are watching live-streaming content regularly.
 That video takes up a massive amount of bandwidth.
 Delivering that much data to viewers represents a complex logistical challenge.

 So what exactly is a CDN?
 A CDN is a network of servers that are set up to deliver content.
 This could be video content, text, images, downloads, or other files.
 However, this article will focus on video streams.

 For example, if a given stream of a basketball game is popular in New York, servers located in or nearby New York will cache that stream.
 Viewers will be re-routed to the optimal CDN server by complex algorithms.